vhive-serverless/vHive/docs/quickstart_guide.md

 This profile allocates 200GB on ```/fccd```, which is helpful because CloudLab provides 16GB on ```/```.

 ### Nodes to Rent
 SSD-equipped nodes are highly recommended.
-We suggest renting nodes on Cloudlab as their service is available to researchers world-wide.
+We suggest renting nodes on CloudLab as their service is available to researchers world-wide.
 Full list of CloudLab nodes can be found [here](https://docs.cloudlab.us/hardware.html).

 List of tested nodes on CloudLab: xl170 on Utah, rs440 on Mass, m400 on OneLab.
 All of these machines are SSD-equipped.
 The xl170 are normally less occupied than the other two.